Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Yeah.

-Any attempt to glimpse the woman behind the legend
+Any attempt to glimpse the woman behind the legend must consider the period in which she lived.

-the forces arraigned against her, and the society which gave rise to her.
+The forces arraigned against her and the society which gave rise to her.

 Ireland in the early decades of the 16th century consisted of two distinct cultures.

-Dublin, its bordering counties, and the coastal cities were technically English
+Dublin, its bordering counties and the coastal cities were technically English

 and regarded their hinterland with fear.